hyperledger-archives/sawtooth-core/docs/source/tutorial.rst

    $ /project/sawtooth-core/docs/source/tutorial/genesis.sh
    $ cd /project/sawtooth-core
-   $ ./bin/txnvalidator -v -F ledger.transaction.integer_key --config /home/ubuntu/sawtooth/v0.json
+   $ ./bin/txnvalidator -v -F ledger.transaction.integer_key

 This will start txnvalidator and logging output will be printed to the terminal window.